 In addition to building permits, electrical and plumbing certifications may also be required for a tiny house.

-These certifications ensure that the electrical and plumbing systems meet safety and health standards and that they are installed correctly.
+These certifications ensure that the electrical and plumbing systems of tiny house meet safety and health standards and that they are installed correctly.

 Hiring licensed professionals to install these systems and obtain the necessary certifications is vital to avoid safety or health issues.